-Step by Step Guide to Cloning
+Step by Step Guide to Cloning Cannabis Plants

 - The first and most important thing you need to do is to choose the mother plant.
-Remember that all the future product depends on it, so choose a healthy, productive and disease free mother plant.
+Remember that all the future product depends on it, so choose a healthy, productive, and disease-free mother plant.

 - You should cut 50% more clones than the number of plants you need.
-Not all the clones are going to become healthy plants.
+Not all clones are going to become healthy plants.
 Many of them may die from shock.

 - You can cut the clones at any time during the plant’s cycle but supposedly the best time is before the plant starts flowering.